run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Start-and-Use-Interactive-Build-Workloads-.md

 *   Interactive "build" sessions.
 With these types of workloads, the data scientist opens an interactive session, via bash, Jupyter notebook, remote PyCharm or similar and accesses GPU resources directly.
 *   Unattended "training" sessions.
 With these types of workloads, the data scientist prepares a self-running workload and sends it for execution.
 During the execution, the customer can examine the results.

-With this Walkthrough you will learn how to:
+With this Walk-through you will learn how to:

 *   Use the Run:AI command-line interface (CLI) to start a deep learning __build__ workload
 *   Open an ssh session to the build workload